IsabeleLeticiaQueiroz/IsabeleLeticiaQueiroz/README.md

 🎓 Technical Degree in Systems Analysis and Development
 🎓 Undergraduate in Multiplatform Software Development (in progress)
-💻 Full Stack Developer passionate about technology, design, and digital security
+💻 Full Stack Developer passionate about technology and design.

 ---